Community Batteries

 Benefits of community batteries

-• Creates a positive impact on wholesale electricity prices that could eventually flow through to reduced electricity prices
+• Creates a positive impact on wholesale electricity prices that could eventually flow through to reduced retail electricity prices

 • Helps to regulate voltage on the network and improves network quality in the local area.